brandonconcepcion/flashcards/README.md

 - **Local Storage**: All data is stored locally in your browser
 - **Responsive Design**: Works on desktop and mobile devices

-### AI-Enhanced Features 🤖
+### Enhanced Features ✨

-- **Text Summarization**: Generate concise summaries of your answers
+- **Folder Organization**: Organize your flashcards into custom study folders
-- **Concept Extraction**: Automatically identify key concepts from your content
+- **Category System**: Tag flashcards with categories for better organization
-- **Smart Flashcard Generation**: Create additional flashcards based on extracted concepts
+- **Study Progress Tracking**: Track your learning progress and difficulty ratings
-- **Technical Term Recognition**: Built-in recognition of common technical terms (ML, data science, programming, etc.)
+- **Import/Export**: Backup and share your flashcard collections

 ### LaTeX Math Support 📐